 You’re not likely to be shopping around if you’re in an ambulance with a broken leg, or unconscious on a gurney.
 But there are things you can do to make smart choices about emergency care.

-First, if you’re insured, know the hospitals close to you that are in network (for your plan) that will be your ER of choice in case you or a family member needs crisis care.
+First, if you’re insured, know the hospitals close to you that are in network (for your plan) that will be your emergency room of choice in case you or a family member needs crisis care.
 When my kids were little, I kept the directions and the information on the “emergency” sheet on the fridge.

 But also – and this is new for many of us – a walk-in or urgent care center may well be a better choice.
 (Remember, we don’t give medical advice here.)
 Walk-in centers tend to be much less expensive than full-blown hospital emergency rooms.
 Many of us routinely took croupy kids to emergency rooms in the middle of the night, but that’s changed in a big way.